Choosing Good Argumentative Essay Topics for Your Papers

 This model involves the fact you write about a highly polemical topic where you understand and accept both sides of the argument.
 Here you introduce all positions, list their strengths and weaknesses, admit that the opposite side can take place too, and give recommendations after analyzing all the evidence.

 This model of an argumentative essay is about choosing a side in a polemical topic.
 Here you introduce a central claim and explore the most essential arguments of both sides.
 However, counterarguments here work for eliminating all superfluous arguments to prove your chosen side is true.

 Why You Need to Choose Essay Topics

-Yes, sometimes it’s a teacher who assigns topics for argumentative essays.
-Otherwise, he or she wants you to do that.
+Yes, sometimes it’s a teacher who assigns creative argumentative essay topics.
+But it often happens they want you to do that.
 Why?